ravikanthreddy89/cuda/ReadMe.md

 2) Two versions : 1) Using global memory alone 2) Using shared memory for pivot row

-3) For both the implementations single thread scales the pivot row
+3) For both the implementations kernel with single thread scales the pivot row

 4) Global memory : Blocks with one thread each  are launched for reduction.